Skparab1/Skparab1/README.md

   - [Encryption code](https://github.com/skparab1/encryption-code), an Encryption program written in Python.
   - [Smart calculator](https://github.com/skparab1/smart-calculator), calculator that can perform all sorts of calculations, from factoring polynomials to generating trig ratios, as well as performing numerical calculations.
 Runs on a command line interface and is written in Python.
   - [Randomizing algorithm](https://github.com/skparab1/randomizing-algorithm), an algorithm based random number generator which is predictable but does not show an immediate pattern.
 Is written in Python.
-  - [Encryption code graphic website](https://github.com/skparab1/randomizing-algorithm), an graphics based scroll controlled website written in JavaScript.
-View a laggy and non-image hosting [here](https://skparab1.github.io/active-website) (still being developed)
+  - [Encryption code graphic website](https://github.com/Encryptioncode/graphic-website), an graphics based scroll controlled website written in JavaScript.
+View the github pages hosting [here](https://encryptioncode.github.io/graphic-website) (still being developed)

 ### Small Projects
   - Games